jgrossmac/golang/web_scraper/README.md

-# Web Scraper with Discord Notifications
+# Web Scraper with Email Notifications

-A Go application that periodically scrapes a website for specific text and sends a Discord notification when a match is found.
+A Go application that periodically scrapes a website for specific text and sends an email notification when a match is found.

 ## Features

 - Scrapes website content for specified text
-- Sends Discord webhook notifications when matches are found
+- Sends email notifications when matches are found
+- Extracts and includes links to matching items
 - Configurable check interval
 - Environment variable configuration
 - Automatic `.env` file support

 ## Prerequisites

-- Go 1.19 or later
+- Go 1.18 or later
-- A Discord webhook URL
+- SMTP email server access (Gmail, Outlook, or custom SMTP server)

 ## Setup

-1. **Get a Discord Webhook URL:**
-   - Go to your Discord server settings
-   - Navigate to Integrations → Webhooks
-   - Create a new webhook and copy the webhook URL
+1. **Configure SMTP Email Settings:**
+   - For Gmail: Use `smtp.gmail.com` on port `587` with an [App Password](https://support.google.com/accounts/answer/185833)
+   - For Outlook: Use `smtp-mail.outlook.com` on port `587`
+   - For custom SMTP: Use your server's SMTP host and port

 2. **Install dependencies:**
    ```bash